ChangoMan/nextjs-mdx-blog/README.md

-# NextJS - Typescript - MDX - Blog
+# NextJS - MDX - shadcn-ui - Tailwind - Blog

 **UPDATED on 2023-08-22 to use Next.js App Router!**